supriyonaskar/supriyonaskar.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I strive to understand the physical priciples that govern the microscopic world around and within me.
-My research focuses on the spatial and temporal organization of proteins in cells and material design.
-For that I employ multiscale molecular simulation, data-driven machine learning techniques and theory from equilibrium and non-equilibrium statistical mechanics.
+My research endeavors primarily focus on the quantification of the statistical characteristics inherent to nano-materials and elucidating the underlying physics behind the spatial and temporal organization of biomolecules in cells.
+To achieve this, I employ an integrative approach combining multiscale molecular simulations, data-driven machine learning techniques and theory from equilibrium and non-equilibrium statistical mechanics.

 For more details about my research, please see research interest or [Google Scholar Page](https://scholar.google.com/citations?user=7qyxfhAAAAAJ&hl=en){:target="_blank"}.